Benjamin Franklin

 1. Boost Your Immune System Before You Travel

-One of the best ways to fend off illness while traveling is to ensure your immune system is in peak condition before you even embark on your journey.
+One of the best ways to prevent illness while traveling is to ensure your immune system is in peak condition before you embark on your journey.
 Dr. Greenspan advises, “A strong immune system is your first line of defense against any virus or bacterial infection.
 To help boost your immune function, it’s important to prioritize a balanced diet rich in vitamins and minerals.”
 Here are some ways you can prepare your body before traveling:

 - Exercise and get fresh air regularly: Physical activity helps stimulate your immune system and reduces stress, which can weaken your defenses.
 Even a quick 30-minute walk each day can make a difference.